motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

-So, that's the innovation of Orbit's distribution model.
-It never sends your data or even your keys outside of your computer.
+Orbit never sends your data or even your keys outside of your computer.
 That means you can download and try it without having to trust us: you can entirely firewall Orbit!

-But it also has a huge benefit for incentives within our company.
-It means **the product must actually be good**.
-We can't hide behind a sales team.
+It also has a huge benefit for our incentives as a company, it means **the product must actually be good**, not the sales team.

-### The Technical Bits
+### The Product

 #### Home